Srividyavaranasi/office-docs-powershell/exchange/exchange-ps/exchange/Start-MigrationUser.md

 # Start-MigrationUser

 ## SYNOPSIS
-This cmdlet is available only in the cloud-based service.

 Use the Start-MigrationUser cmdlet to start the migration of a user in an existing migration batch.

-**Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
+**Note**: If running this cmdlet for Exchange Onlie, we recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).